fbeltrao/dotnet-observability-sample/README.md

 ## Observability

 Agile, devops, continuous delivery are terms used nowadays in modern software development practices.
 The idea is to change/fail fast and update constantly.
 In order to be able to deliver fast it is fundamental to have tools monitoring how the running system behaves.
-This tool(s) contain required information needed to separate a good update from a bad.
+This tool(s) contains required information needed to separate a good update from a bad.
 Remediating a bad update usually means rolling back to previous version and working on the identified issues.
 Combined with progressive deployment strategies (canary, mirroring, rings, blue/green, etc.) the impact of a bad update can be minimized.

 The following information can be used to identify bad updates: